kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### Jwt

-This is a "dummy" extauth service which can be used to support multiple auth mechanisms with jwt authentication
+This is a "dummy" extauth service which can be used to support multiple auth mechanisms with JWT authentication.
+If Jwt authentication is to be used in the [boolean expression](https://docs.solo.io/gloo-edge/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk/#authconfig) in an AuthConfig, you can use this auth config type to include Jwt as an Auth config.

 ```yaml